One Brazilian minister shines as coronavirus clobbers Bolsonaro

 “Mandetta comes out of this crisis much stronger than when he went into it,” said Efraim Filho, the head of Mandetta’s Democrats party in the lower house.
 “Now he has the admiration and the respect of a big slice of society that goes beyond ideological lines.”

-Just 35% of Brazilians called Bolsonaro’s handling of the coronavirus crisis “good” or “great,” according to a Datafolha survey released last week, compared to 55% support for Mandetta’s performance, in line with that of governors. [nL1N2BG0AD]
+Just 35% of Brazilians called Bolsonaro’s handling of the coronavirus crisis “good” or “great,” according to a Datafolha survey released last week, compared to 55% support for Mandetta’s performance, in line with that of governors.

 “He is an important asset for the Bolsonaro government,” said Filho, when asked about rising tensions.
 “Any firing or exit of Mandetta would erode support for the president.”